 Traffic/Popularity: High Traffic

 Founded in 1997, ScienceDirect is a website that provides subscription-based access to a large database of scientific and medical research.
 It hosts over 12 million pieces of content from 3,500 academic journals and 34,000 e-books.

 Funded by / Ownership

-ScienceDirect is owned and published by Elsevier, which is a Dutch information and analytics company and one of the world’s major providers of scientific, technical, and medical information.
+ScienceDirect is owned and published by Elsevier, a Dutch information and analytics company and one of the world’s major scientific, technical, and medical information providers.
 It was established in 1880 as a publishing company.
 Article abstracts are freely available, but access to their full texts (in PDF and, for newer publications, also HTML) generally requires a subscription or pay-per-view purchase.

 Analysis / Bias

 In review, ScienceDirect allows you to search a massive database of peer-reviewed journals, articles, book chapters, and open access content.
 There is zero political bias associated with ScienceDirect.
 The only blemish is that Open Access research can lack peer review; however, Open Access content is clearly labeled as such, so the reader is aware that it may not be peer-reviewed.
 In general, this is a fantastic tool for searching scientific research and information.